 The contribution proposes to extend the dependency signalling with a sub-layer specific indication that allows to identify the independent sub-layers.
 Modifications to OLS and extraction process are proposed to benefit from the lower codec level requirements by dropping the lower layer sub-layer pictures that are not used for reference and not output.

+Revision 1 of this document updates the proposal to include the syntax similar as in HEVC.